Experience the Great Awakening

 At the same time, it’s not unusual to hear people reminisce about past revivals.
 Some even claim they wish they could go back decades to experience those revivals and their supernatural experiences – prophecies, miracles, healings and such.
-To some extent, that’s a healthy dissatisfaction because it represents a desire for more of the supernatural in our churches.
+To some extent, that’s a healthy dissatisfaction because it represents a desire for more of the supernatural in our lives.
 But some of those comments actually are unhealthy because they hold church leadership responsible for the absence of the supernatural.

-That suggests a spiritual passivity or ignorance that each of us has a part in restoring supernatural experiences to our lives.
+That suggests either a spiritual passivity or ignorance that each of us has a part in restoring supernatural experiences to our lives.
 Are we really expecting the pastoral staff and church leadership to do what’s necessary to bring a spiritual awakening to our community or nation?
 Previous revivals and awakenings didn’t happen because a few pastors prayed for them.
 Spiritual events happen because ordinary saints cry out to God and PUSH.

 You probably know the acronym PUSH stands for “Pray Until Something Happens.”
 When we examine the principles of God’s kingdom, we discover that perseverance is critically important to all spiritual matters, including our spiritual development.
 I suggest we modify PUSH to stand for “Persevere Until Something Happens.”
-This applies to prayer, using our spiritual authority and just about every other spiritual thing we do.
+This applies to prayer, using our spiritual authority and just about every other spiritual activity we do.

-- Spiritually PUSH – Persevere Until Something Happens.
+- PUSH – Persevere Until Something Happens.